rsmp-nordic/tlc_programming/fixed_time.md

 ```

-This RSMP fixed time program for this is:
+The program for this is:

 ```yaml
 length: 60